dotnet/EntityFramework.Docs/docs/getting-started/x-plat/guide.rst

           dbcontext   Commands to manage your DbContext types migrations  Commands to manage your migrations

-        Use "ef [command] --help" for more information about a command.
+        Use "dnx ef [command] --help" for more information about a command.

 Create your model